-Width: Sets the target release width.
-The width can be set by using the Save as Target button (recommended) or by typing it manually.
+Diameter: The target release diameter can be set by using the Green Save as Target button (recommended) or by typing it in manually.
+The external gripper diameter will be shown if release internally is selected and the internal gripper diameter will be show if release externally is selected.